timothyhull/namedtuple-maker/README.md

 ### Capabilities

-- Converts Python iterable objects (`list`, `tuple`, `set`, etc.) into a `namedtuple` objects using a decorator function, **so you don't have to rewrite code that already returns iterable objects**.
+- Converts Python iterable objects (`list`, `tuple`, `set`, etc.) into `namedtuple` objects using a decorator function, **so you don't have to rewrite code that already returns iterable objects**.

-- Gathers `namedtuple` attribute names via either a `kwarg` in a decorated function or using prompts to collect attribute names.
+- Sets `namedtuple` attribute names in one of three ways:

+    1. Entering attribute names at input prompts (default).
+    2. Manually, by passing an iterable object of attribute names as a keyword argument to the decorated function.
+    3. Setting a keyword argument to automatically generate attribute names.

 - Automatically corrects attribute name entries that would be invalid.